Laura Pulteney, 1st Countess of Bath

 (Henrietta) Laura Pulteney, 1st Countess of Bath (26 December 1766 – 14 July 1808) was a British peeress and heiress.

 Early life

-Born Henrietta Laura Johnstone in Westminster, she was the only child of the wealthy William Johnstone, later Sir William Pulteney, 5th Baronet, and his wife, Frances Pulteney, daughter of Daniel Pulteney.
+Pultney was born Henrietta Laura Johnstone in Westminster, the only child of the wealthy William Johnstone, later Sir William Pulteney, 5th Baronet, and his wife, Frances Pulteney, daughter of Daniel Pulteney.
 They moved to Bath House on Piccadilly, where she was raised.
 On her mother's death in 1782, she inherited the Pulteney estates.
 Initially educated at home, Pulteney was educated at the convent of Montparnasse in Paris, completing it in 1783.
 There she was visited by her kinswoman, the Countess of Hopetoun, her friend Lady Belmore and the Countess of Dundonald, the latter of whom introduced her to Parisian society.
 As a young woman, Pulteney spent time at Sudborough in Northamptonshire (later endowing a school there as well as in Clewer, Berkshire) where her neighbour was Archibald Alison, to whom she agreed to be a godmother to his son, William.